runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 }
 ```

 This one is also the identity _monad_. `Id` doesn't have any functionality other than the proper morphisms of the (co)monad and is therefore not terribly interesting.
+We can get the value out with our `counit`, and we can vacuously `duplicate` by adding another layer.

 ### The reader comonad

-There's a comonad with the same capabilities as the reader monad, namely that it can ask for a value:
+There's a comonad with the same capabilities as the reader monad, namely that it allows us to ask for a value:

 ``` scala
 case class Coreader[R,A](extract: A, ask: R) {